 In a multiple NWDAF deployment scenario, NWDAF instances are specialized to provide Analytics for one or more Analytics IDs, and each of the NWDAF instances serves a certain Area of Interest or TAI(s).
 Additionally, these NWDAF instances may belong to an NWDAF Set.
 These distributed NWDAFs are expected to work as in Release-16 with some additional enhancements to registration and discovery procedures, data collection and analytics exposure, as explained in below clauses.

 There is a need to address cases where an NF Consumer may require Output Analytics for an Area of Interest that is not covered by any single distributed NWDAF instance and, thus, requires multiple NWDAFs that collectively serve the requested Area of Interest for the particular Analytics ID.
 To support such requests, it is proposed to introduce an NWDAF with aggregation function.
-An NWDAF with aggregation function is also referred to as "Central/Aggregator NWDAF".
+An NWDAF with aggregation function is also referred to as "Aggregator NWDAF".
 This aggregation function, for each of the supported Analytic IDs, aggregates per Analytics ID Data and/or Output Analytics coming from multiple Data Sources, i.e., from one or more distributed NWDAFs and/or from NFs.

 NOTE: Aggregation of Output Analytics is done per Analytics ID, i.e. it is not foreseen that Output Analytics of two different Analytic IDs will be aggregated.
 However, it might be possible that an Analytics function is defined that is using other Analytic IDs as input data, as possible in Rel-16 already.